Hydroponics: A Brief History

 Ebb and Flow is a type of active recovery hydroponic system.
 In the reservoir, the Ebb and Flow uses a submersible pump, and the plants are in the upper tray.
 They operate on the basis of a simple flood and drain theory.
 The nutrition solution and the pump are both kept in the reservoir.
 The nutrient solution is pumped up to the higher tray and given to the plants’ root systems when the pump is turned on.
 The flood cycle occurs when the pump is turned on for around 20 to 30 minutes.
 An overflow pipe or fitting allows the nutrient solution to drain back into the reservoir after the water level has reached a certain level.
 The pump is turned on for the duration of the flood.
 The nutritional solution gently drains back into the reservoir through the pump after the flood cycle.

 The upward rising nutrient solution pushes oxygen-poor air out of the root system during the flood cycle.
 The oxygen-rich air is drawn into the growing medium while the fertiliser solution drains back into the reservoir.
 This provides enough oxygen to the roots, allowing them to maximise their nutrition absorption.
 In Ebb and Flow systems, the most common growing mediums are rockwool and grow rocks.
 The Ebb and Flow method of hydroponic gardening is low-maintenance but extremely effective.

 Because the grow-tube requires oxygen, capillary matting or air stones must be employed.
-No growth media is utilised, and the plants are supported by a support collar or a grow-basket.
+No growth media is utilized, and the plants are supported by a support collar or a growing basket.
 The NFT system is extremely efficient.
-Many inexperienced hydroponic growers, however, find it difficult to fine tune.
+Many inexperienced hydroponic growers, however, find it difficult to fine-tune.
 Because there is no growing medium to maintain moisture, any prolonged halt in nutrient flow can cause the roots to dry up, causing the plants to suffer and possibly perish.